 - 1. Privacy: The school and NHA reserve the right to monitor Internet traffic and to retrieve and review any data composed, sent, received, or stored using the NHA network or Internet connections, including e-mail.
 Users do not enjoy any expectation of privacy when using any NHA technology or transmissions originating within or around school property. - 2.
 Bullying: The school prohibits cyber-bullying, an act involving the use of information and communication technologies, including but not limited to e-mail, text messages, blogs, instant messages, personal Web sites, on-line social directories and communities, video-posting sites, and online personal polling Web sites, to support deliberate or repeated hostile behavior, by an individual or group, that is intended to defame, harm, threaten, intimidate, or harass students, staff members, or the school during or outside school hours and on or off school premises. - 3.
+Inappropriate Materials or Language: Accessing, viewing, creating, printing, sending, sharing, or otherwise using impolite, pornographic, and/or profane language or materials is not permitted when using the school's technology resources.
+Accessing materials not in line with the rules of school behavior is prohibited.
+Users should never access, send, or view materials they would not want instructors or parents to see.
+If students encounter any inappropriate material by accident, he/she should report it to his/her instructor immediately.

-Materials and Language: Use of or accessing profane, abusive, pornographic, obscene, and/or impolite materials or language is not permitted.
-Accidental access should be reported to the instructor immediately.
-Intentional circumvention of web-filtering is prohibited. - 4.
-Installing/Copying: Students are not to install or download any hardware, software, shareware, or freeware onto any media or network drives.
+- 4. Installing/Copying: Students are not to install or download any hardware, software, shareware, or freeware onto any media or network drives.
 Software installed by anyone other than the network administrator will be removed.
 Downloading of non-work-related files is permitted only with an instructor's permission.
 Students may not copy other people's work or intrude into other people's files.
 All copyright laws must be respected.
 Use of any other organization's network or technology resources via the NHA network requires the instructor's permission and must comply with the rules appropriate for that network. - 5.
 Access: Users may not access the computer network without proper authorization.
 Users are to use their own username and password when using a computer.
 Users must log off the computer when they are finished with their work and are not to log on to a computer for someone else or tell others their password.
 Students are to notify the instructor if someone else is thought to know his/her password. - 6.
 Data Protection: Users must not attempt to damage or destroy equipment or files.
 Though efforts are made by NHA to ensure the safety and integrity of data, NHA makes no warranties of any kind, either expressed or implied, for the service it provides.
-NHA will not be responsible for any damage to data.

-- 7. Storage: Users are to delete their files and materials they no longer need. - 8.
+NHA will not be responsible for any damage to data. - 7.
+Storage: Users are to delete their files and materials they no longer need. - 8.
 Printing Resources: Paper and toner are costly, and excessive use is wasteful.
 Documents must be proofread before printing.
 Users are to print only the needed part(s) of documents.
 Students must obtain permission from an instructor before printing documents. - 9.
 Technology Disruptions: Users may not perform any activity designed to deny the availability of network or computer services.
 These activities are malicious and pose a cyber threat by denying or limiting services without authorization or permission.